EricGrahamMacEachern/anesthesiaconsiderations-iOS/README.md

 I started the app around May, 2016.
 It will probably be done some time in early 2017.

+2017-04-24

+I am open sourcing the software part of the project because I am in need of assistance in fixing bugs.

 by Eric Graham MacEachern
 email: egm@ericgrahammaceachern.com